As with many holidays, New Orleans celebrates Easter in its own unique way.

 Following Mass, the parade heads to Jackson Square opposite the Cathedral for participants to show off their Easter bonnets and other finery before returning to Antoine’s.
 Awards are given out for the best Easter bonnets, Easter baskets and overall Easter attire.

 Later, around 1:00 p.m. is the Chris Owens French Quarter Easter Parade.
 This tradition, which began back in the early 1980s, features renowned French Quarter singer, dancer and all-around entertainer Chris Owens as the Grand Duchess.
 She stands proudly on her elaborately decorated float, assisted by elegantly attired attendants while decked out in one of her glamorous dresses.

 The parade starts at the corner of Canal and Bourbon streets and makes its way through the French Quarter with colorful floats and vintage convertibles.

 Then, later in the afternoon at 4:30 p.m., is yet another parade, the Gay Easter Parade, put on by the city’s LGBT community.
 The family-friendly Gay Easter Parade takes a leisurely route through the French Quarter, passing every gay bar and many gay-owned restaurants and retail shops.
 The paraders ride horse-drawn carriages or floats while wearing showy versions of their Easter Sunday finest.
-Don’t be surprised if you see a gaggle of motorcycle dudes in leather and Easter bonnets might roar by.
+Don’t be surprised if you see a gaggle of motorcycle dudes roll by decked out in leather and Easter bonnets.

 There is also an annual Easter Bonnet Contest at Good Friends Bar, a LGBT neighborhood bar at the corner of Dauphine and St. Ann streets in the French Quarter.
 Anyone can join in and some of the bonnet entries can get pretty outlandish.